 The first train from Vigo Guixar to Pontevedra leaves at 05:13.
 Times and services may vary during weekends and holidays.

-Trains travelling from Vigo Guixar to Pontevedra cover a distance of around 22km during the journey.
+Trains travelling from Vigo Guixar to Pontevedra cover a distance of around 14 miles (22 km) during the journey.